fmerola11/SwiftConcurrency/README.md

 + Shows different ways to write concurrent code: Completion Handler, async/await, Combine Framework.
 The app also illustrates how a task works.
 + Error Handling.
 + Implements a simple user interface to display the fetched data, that consists of images.
++ Uses a `while` cycle to perform a task that loads images in an infinite ScrollView.

 ## Usage
 + Launch the app on your device or simulator.